How to Study Medicine in UK for International Students

 You will also begin to develop your clinical skills, including history-taking and examination techniques.
 Throughout your degree, you will have the opportunity to work in hospitals and clinics, gaining practical experience under the supervision of qualified doctors.

-Related Article: Postgraduate Study in the UK for International Students
+Related Article: Advantages of Studying in the UK

 Step 7: Pass Your Exams